 Rsocks residential proxies experience the highest percentage of timeouts (15.53%), followed by Netnut (14.03%), making these two some of the slowest providers for scraping.

-When it comes to Google response speeds, the winner here is Storm Proxies with 3,80s, coming close to the first place are Oxylabs (4,25s) and Smartproxy (4,99s).
-The worst performing proxies were The Proxy Store (15,42s).
+When it comes to Google response speeds, the winner is Oxylabs with 4,25s, coming close to the first place is Smartproxy (4,99s).

 Choosing the Right Proxy Provider for Google

-We also believe that any progressive business owner should learn more about employing residential proxies, so we recommend checking out our other guides such as “What are Residential Proxies Used for?” and “How to Browse the Web Anonymously?”
+I also believe that any progressive business owner should learn more about employing residential proxies, so I’d recommend checking out our other guides such as “What are Residential Proxies Used for?” and “How to Browse the Web Anonymously?”